royokello/iml-extractor/README.md

      - Seeks to each selected frame index to extract and save the frame.

 4. **Saving Frames:**
-   Extracted frames are saved as `.jpg` files.
-Their names are sequential numbers, either global (in collated mode) or local to each video’s subdirectory.
+   Extracted frames are saved as PNG files, ensuring lossless quality.
+Their filenames are sequential numbers, either global (in collated mode) or local to each video’s subdirectory.

 ---